Breaking News | UNESCO Tasks Nigeria To Institutionalize, Domesticate GBV Manual In Tertiary Institutions

 “The activity aligns with UNESCO’s vision of Gender Equality as enshrined in the Sustainable Development Goal 5 and aims at addressing issues relating to gender violence at tertiary institutions of learning.
 This explains why UNESCO accepted the honour to endorse the forward to the manual,” he said.

-While lamenting the increasing rate of violence against women and girls in the country,she charged government and civil society organisations to rise up to the occasion “and create innovative responses which seek to change the mindset that made violence against women so prevalent in Nigeria.”
+While lamenting the increasing rate of violence against women and girls in the country, she charged the government and civil society organisations to rise up to the occasion “and create innovative responses which seek to change the mindset that made violence against women so prevalent in Nigeria.”

 “One way we can collectively achieve this is by creating or engaging existing platforms to normalize conversations about the rights, welfare, and body autonomy of women,” she said.